RetroAchievements/docs/docs/developer-docs/devquests.md

 **Repeatable**: Yes (Up to 3 times)

 1. Pick a game from the list of approved DQ2 sets and then post your claim to the [`#devquest`](https://discord.com/channels/310192285306454017/310195377993416714 channel on discord or send to DevQuest inbox
-2. Do the revision process as normal: Post plan on the forum, make a revision vote if any changes aren't on the "no need for approval list," make a revision claim if adding achievements.
+2. Follow the revision process as normal: Post the plan on the forum, make a revision vote if any changes aren't on the "no need for approval list," and make a revision claim if adding achievements.
 3. Resolve any open tickets for achievements kept in the set, Tickets for achievements being left demoted can be simply closed with reason of demotion cited
 4. Revisions must fix everything specified in the repair plan.
 Contact the DevQuest team for any clarifications to what is included in the repair plan.
 5. Contact the DevQuest team with any questions you have.